-Aloo chole recipe is an Indian dish that is mixed with chickpeas, potatoes, and spices.
+Aloo chole recipe is an Indian dish that is mixed with chickpeas, potatoes, tomatoes and different spices & herbs.
 It is a vegan-friendly dish that is best eaten with roti flatbread or rice.

 Indian cuisines have one of the best vegetarian dishes in the world.
 Their food is as tasty as meat dishes.
 One time, I went to an Indian restaurant that serves only vegetarian dishes, recommended by my friend from India.
 And it is there I ate their Aloo Chole.